brthrs/brthrs-vagrant-box/README.md

 * Username: `root`
 * Password: `root`

+**Adminer**

+You can access your Adminer by visiting http://wordpress.dev/adminer.php.

 ## More Info
 There is a whole lot more to Vagrant.
 It's recommended to get yourself familar with it.
 Detailed information about 'networking', 'synced folders', 'sftp access', 'removing boxes' is available in the documentation https://docs.vagrantup.com/v2/.